-How much can be borrowed under the scheme?
+How much can be borrowed under the Forces Help to Buy scheme?

-This scheme allows service personnel to borrow up to 50% of their annual salary, to a maximum of £25,000.
-This can be used towards a deposit and other costs such as solicitor’s and estate agent’s fees.
+You can borrow up to 50% of your annual salary (up to a maximum of £25,000).
+You can use this amount towards your deposit, or to cover the other costs of buying a home such as solicitor’s fees or estate agent’s fees.

 The interest free loan can also be used in conjunction with Help to Buy.
-This combined use of both schemes presents a great opportunity for forces personnel to buy their first home or move to another.
+This combined use of both schemes presents a great opportunity for forces personnel to buy their first home.

 How to apply for the Forces Help to Buy scheme?